corda/corda/docs/source/cordapp-upgradeability.rst

   .. note:: by "compliant", we mean CorDapps that do not utilise Corda internal, non-stable or other non-committed public Corda APIs.

-  Recommendation: security hardening changes in flow processing, specifically the ``FinalityFlow``, recommend upgrading existing CorDapp receiver flows to use the new APIs.
+  Recommendation: security hardening changes in flow processing, specifically the ``FinalityFlow``, recommend upgrading existing CorDapp receiver flows to use the new APIs and thus opting in to platform version 4.
 See :ref:`cordapp_upgrade_finality_flow_ref` for more information.

+- All constraint types (hash, CZ whitelisted, signature) are consumable within the same transaction if there is an associated contract attachment that satisfies all of them.

-- CorDapp Contract states generated on ledger using hash constraints (introduced in Corda 1.0) and CZ whitelisted constraints (introduced in Corda 3.0) are consumable by CorDapps built on Corda 4.
-However, you may not combine inputs constrained by different types (eg. cannot mix hash and CZ whitelist and signature constrained states) in the same transaction.
-Note you can combine multiple inputs constrained by the same type (many of hash or
+- CorDapp Contract states generated on ledger using hash constraints are not directly migratable to signature constraints in this release.
-  CZ whitelist or signature) in the same transaction.
-  An exception to this rule is where you may have subsequently CZ whitelisted a Jar previously used to issue hash constrained states (eg. the original hash-constrained states and new CZ-whitelisted constrained states may be combined in a new transaction in this scenario because they resolve to the same original hash).
+  You may have CZ whitelisted a Jar previously used to issue hash constrained states, and then follow the manual process described in the paragraph below to migrate these to signature constraints.

-- CorDapp Contract states generated on ledger using hash constraints are not migratable to signature constraints in this release.

 - CorDapp Contract states generated on ledger using CZ whitelisted constraints are migratable to signature constraints using a manual process that requires programmatic code changes.
 See :ref:`constraints_whitelist_to_signature_ref` for more information.